faizawa/playwright_js_boilerplate/README.md

 export default test
 ```

-4. Use It in Your Tests
+5. Use It in Your Test Files
    Now in your test file, you can use it like this:

 ```js